aimldinesh/data-science-coding-log/README.md

 - ✅ **Problem Tracker**: All solved problems and their details available for quick reference.
 - 🎯 **Difficulty Tag**: Automatically tracks problem difficulty.
 - 📅 **Calendar Heatmap**: Visualizes your streaks and activity.

 ---

+## ✨ Inspirational Quote

+> "The best way to predict the future is to invent it." — Alan Kay

+---